 Do you think that’s too good to be true?
 Well, this strategy does exist.
-It’s called cross-promotion.

-In this guide, you will learn about the importance of cross-promotion, how to build your cross-promotion marketing campaign and get a list of 11 actionable ideas to implement in your own business.
+In this guide, you will learn about the importance of cross-promotion, how to build your cross-promotion marketing campaign, and get a list of 11 actionable ideas to implement in your own business.
 Let’s start with the basics.

 Cross-promotion helps you link arms with other businesses and ”cross-promote” each other's products and services.
-By partnering with other brands, you can widely reduce marketing costs and improve your value chain strategy.
+By partnering with other brands, you can reduce marketing costs and improve your value chain strategy.

-“Due to the incredibly competitive world we live in, where manufacturing products is easier than ever, high-quality, relevant, and timely sales and marketing can be a make or break,” says Kathryn Kosmides.
+“Due to the incredibly competitive world we live in, where manufacturing products is easier than ever, high-quality, relevant, and timely sales and marketing can be a make-or-break,” says Kathryn Kosmides.

 For instance, take a look at this picture: